 For best results when working in the EAC in Exchange Online, use Internet Explorer as your browser.
-Learn more about Intenet Explorer keyboard shortcuts.
+Learn more about Internet Explorer keyboard shortcuts.

-Many tasks in the EAC require the use of pop-up windows so, in your browser, be sure to enable pop-up windows for Office 365.
+Many tasks in the EAC require the use of pop-up windows.
+In your browser, be sure to enable pop-up windows for Microsoft 365 or Office 365.

-Exchange Online is included in Office 365 business and enterprise subscription plans, but capabilities may differ by plan.
+Exchange Online is included in several different subscription plans, but capabilities may differ by plan.
 If your EAC doesn't include a function described in this article, your plan might not include it.

-For more information about the Exchange Online capabilities in your subscription plan, go to What Office 36 business product or license do I have? and Exchange Online Service Description.
+For more information about the Exchange Online capabilities in your subscription plan, go to What Microsoft 365 or Office 365 business product or license do I have? and Exchange Online Service Description.